kevinkirkl3y/superGalacticAgeCalc/README.md

 [Super Galactic Age Calculator](kevinkirkl3y.github.io/)

 ## Known Bugs
 * The functionality of the program has not yet been set up within the UI.
-11.13.2020 - Kevin Kirkley
+11.13.2020 - Kevin Kirkley -- 11.18.2020 Basic UI functionality has been added.